AOC 'squad' refers to Trump as 'occupant' of White House, condemns 'racist' remarks, as Trump fires back

 But, leading up to Monday evening's news conference, the weight of the party establishment was firmly behind the four members of Congress -- united, with all hands on deck, in attacking Trump's comments.
 Pelosi announced Monday the House would take up a resolution to condemn the president's "xenophobic tweets."

-Speaking to Fox News late Monday, Pelosi said the resolution could be introduced in the Rules Committee in the evening, and that it was still being worked on.
-She said it would "hopefully" be on the House floor Tuesday for a vote.
+Speaking to Fox News late Monday, Pelosi said the resolution "hopefully" would be on the House floor Tuesday for a vote.
+A draft was being discussed in the Rules Committee as of 9:15 p.m.
+ET Monday, and was later formally scheduled for a floor vote Tuesday night.

+Fox News has obtained a copy of the draft resolution, which mentions Thomas Jefferson, Alexander Hamilton and James Madison.
+It also quotes Benjamin Franklin, President Franklin Delano Roosevelt, President John Kennedy and President Ronald Reagan.

+The resolution, entitled "H. Res.
+489 — Condemning President Trump’s racist comments directed at Members of Congress," asserts that “President Donald Trump’s racist comments have legitimized fear and hatred of new Americans and people of color.”

 Just minutes before the representatives were set to take the stage, Trump invoked Omar's infamous casual reference to the 9/11 terrorist attacks as an instance in which "some people did something" -- and renewed his calls for anti-American individuals to leave the country.